-While the VA Model Budget Impact Analysis includes more detail than the summary table, neither documents in detail the key decisions VHA and its actuarial consultant made when developing the EHCPM.
+While the VA Model Budget Impact Analysis includes more detail than the summary table, neither documents detail the key decisions VHA and its actuarial consultant made when developing the EHCPM.
 Further, neither documents the reasoning behind these decisions or any choices made among the options considered, starting from the development of the initial model scenario presented through the various iterations of the model to the model ultimately used to inform the fiscal year 2024 budget request.
-VHA has not shared with internal VHA stakeholders, such as relevant staff in the VHA Office of Enrollment and Forecasting or in VHA Finance, the key decisions made for all the budget scenarios considered as part of the annual EHCPM update.
+VHA has not shared with the VHA Office of Enrollment and Forecasting or VHA Finance, the key decisions made for all the budget scenarios considered as part of the annual EHCPM update.

 VHA does not document or share all key EHCPM decisions because there is no requirement to do so.
-In September 2023, VHA developed a standard operating procedure for budget projections that provides instructions on the processes and deliverables needed to fulfill the budget projection request for VHA Finance.49 This includes timelines for developing documents and requesting data needed for the development of the EHCPM.50 However, the standard operating procedure's list of deliverables does not include a requirement to document key decisions
+In September 2023, VHA developed a standard operating procedure for budget projections that provides instructions on the processes and deliverables needed to fulfill the budget projection request for VHA Finance.49 This includes timelines for developing documents and requesting data needed for the development of the EHCPM.50 However, the standard operating procedure's list of deliverables does not include a requirement to document key decisions for the various EHCPM scenarios considered or share those decisions with key stakeholders.